McCloudS/subgen/README.md

 ## Jellyfin

 First, you need to install the Jellyfin webhooks plugin.
 Then you need to click "Add Generic Destination", name it anything you want, webhook url is your subgen info (IE http://192.168.1.154:9000/jellyfin).
 Next, check Item Added, Playback Start, and Send All Properties.
 Last, "Add Request Header" and add the Key: `Content-Type` Value: `application/json`<br><br>Click Save and you should be all set!

+Remember, Jellyfin and Subgen need to be able to see the exact same files at the exact same paths, otherwise you need `USE_PATH_MAPPING`.

 ## Variables